ultragorira/ultragorira.github.io/_posts/2023-10-XX-IoU_No_Max_Suppression_HSV_vs_RGB.md

-# What is IoU (Intersection over Union), Non Max Suppression, HSV and RGB...Computer Vision is fun!
+# What is IoU (Intersection over Union), Non Max Suppression, HSV, RGB and Grayscale...Computer Vision is fun!

 There are many concepts in the field of Computer Vision to be aware of.
-If you have worked with images, maybe not as an engineer but say about labelling images, you might have heard of terms such as Intersection over Union, or more commonly abbreviated as IoU, Non Max Suppression, HSV (Hue Saturation Value) or RGB.
+If you have worked with images, maybe not as an engineer but say about labelling images, you might have heard of terms such as Intersection over Union, or more commonly abbreviated as IoU, Non Max Suppression, HSV (Hue Saturation Value), Grayscale or RGB.
 These are some basic but very important concepts that one should know about when talking about Computer Vision and ML/AI.
 So let's dive-in and hopefully you will know more about these concepts after reading throu this post.

 # IoU